KauzClay/docs-tap/install-gitops/sops.hbs.md

 - **Age CLI** to create an encryption key used to encrypt and decrypt sensitive data.
 To install the Age CLI, see [age documentation](https://github.com/FiloSottile/age#installation) in GitHub.
 - Completed the [Prerequisites](../prerequisites.hbs.md).
-- [Accepted Tanzu Application Platform EULA and installed Tanzu CLI](../install-tanzu-cli.hbs.md) with any required plug-ins.
+- [Installed Tanzu CLI](../install-tanzu-cli.hbs.md) with any required plug-ins.
 - Installed [Cluster Essentials for Tanzu](https://{{ vars.staging_toggle }}.vmware.com/en/Cluster-Essentials-for-VMware-Tanzu/{{ vars.ce_version }}/cluster-essentials/deploy.html).

 ## <a id='relocate-images-to-a-registry'></a> Relocate images to a registry